Aligorithm-97/SpringBootAdvancedStarterPack/README.md

 # Spring Boot Advanced Starter Pack

-This repository serves as an advanced Spring Boot starter pack, designed to streamline development with pre-configured integrations for database connections, Spring Security with JWT, email services, and Aspect-Oriented Programming (AOP) for logging.
+This repository serves as an advanced Spring Boot starter pack, designed to streamline development with pre-configured integrations for database connections, Spring Security with JWT  (including refresh token mechanism), email services, and Aspect-Oriented Programming (AOP) for logging.
 Developers can quickly adapt this project with minimal configuration adjustments to meet their needs.

 ---